 Oversees the design budget and design vendors (including floral designer, rental companies, lighting, draping, stationery)

 Sources special rentals, decor items, props, details (i.e., escort cards, table numbers, cake toppers, etc.), and equipment

 Attends a site visit with you to discuss and visualize the floor plans

 Ensures that all of the decor elements are in their exact position on the wedding or event day

 Some Event Designers will do more, and some will do less.
 Many Event Designers will leave once your event set-up is complete and may return at the end of the night to pick up any of their own props, materials, or rentals.
 Most Event Designers will begin working with their clients at least 6 months prior to the event.

 Bespoken’s Event Designing and Creative Direction Services

 We LOVE Event Design.
-We offer Event Design and Creative Direction with all of our packages because we pride ourselves on creating beautiful, cohesive aesthetics for each of our clients.
+We not only offer Event Design and Creative Direction with our Full-Service Planning Package, but we also offer it in tandem with our Event Management service.
+We pride ourselves on creating beautiful, cohesive aesthetics for each of our clients.
 We will also offer Event Design only if someone doesn’t need planning or coordination services.
 While we do not create actual products, we develop and oversee all creative content with each of our events.
 That means that we work directly with the floral designer, rental companies, stationer, etc. to make sure everything is cohesive.
 We serve as supervisors to oversee the development of all creative content throughout the entire design process itself.